 A Rebel Band of Friends: Women’s Narratives of Friendship, Identity, and Moral Agency.

-(My dissertation, 2000) Friendship is, I believe, one of life’s assignments, and friendship’s dynamic shaped my dissertation.
-Four women with whom I became long-time friends during my 35 years in Barbados were my co-participants in this inquiry.
-Over a two-year period, I taped our conversations on the substance and meaning of friendship, and of its relationship to identity and to moral agency.
-My friends’ narratives, which attest to a grounding of the moral imagination in friendship, constitute the data for my research.
-I argue that practices arising from and tested by friendship—empathy, trust, reflexivity, and narrative connection—are ways in which we may strive to understand ourselves and our world; they enable us to bring an emotional and reflective fullness into our relational, social, academic, and political lives.
-A Rebel Band of Friends was first runner-up in the Canadian Association for Curriculum Studies’ award for Outstanding Dissertation for 2000.
-ABOUT FRIENDLIER RESEARCH WRITING I have continued to apply that framework of friendship to subsequent research writing, including a tribute to the remarkable scholar Dwayne Huebner, Surpassing the technical: A friendlier discourse, and an article co-written with colleagues: Sounding curriculum voices. |
+(My dissertation, 2000) Friendship is, I believe, one of life’s assignments.
+Friendship shaped my dissertation, based on interviews with four long-time friends in Barbados.
+Over a two-year period, I taped our conversations about the significance and meaning of friendship.
+My friends’ narratives and wise words attest to a grounding of the moral imagination in friendship, identity, and agency.
+Practices arising from and tested by friendship—empathy, trust, reflexivity, and narrative connection—are ways in which we may strive to understand ourselves and our world.
+They enable us to bring an emotional and reflective fullness into our relational, social, academic, and political lives.
+A Rebel Band of Friends was first runner-up in the Canadian Association for Curriculum Studies’ award for Outstanding Dissertation for 2000. |

 EDUCATION